kazuo/twinwork-notes/README.md

 # Twinwork NOTES FreeBSD Post Installation script

-This script will automate most of the post-installation install and configuration to set up your FreeBSD environment found at ~~http://notes.twinwork.net/freebsd/~~.
+This script will automate most of the post-installation install and configuration to set up your FreeBSD environment.

-The original NOTES website is no longer available as it was completely out of date.
 This script was designed to setup a few customizations from a fresh FreeBSD install.
 It assumes the following:
 1. Completed the initial install for FreeBSD
 2. ZFS is enabled and uses `zroot` where FreeBSD is installed
 3. Network is configured